cphyland/Final_Project_Emojify/README.md

 # What does your face say about you?
 Facial recognition is an increasingly important field in today's age.
 Use cases range from law enforcement and digital securtiy, to advertising and location tracking.
-This project demonstrates that it is possible to take off the shelf example code, and implement an effective application for face detection and emotion recognition.
+This project demonstrates that it is possible to take existing code bases, and implement an effective application for face detection and emotion recognition.

 ### Tools Used:
 Python, Javascript, Tensorflow, openCV, webRTC, aiohttp, aiortc, and others